 Flores isn’t the easiest island to traverse, even with the 700km long Trans-Flores Highway, which connects both sides of the island.
 As soon as you leave the coast, you enter the dense jungle of the highlands.
 It’s a beautiful drive, but a treacherous one.

-Otherwise, many visitors choose to drive or fly straight to Ende in order to visit what is arguably the most spectacular sight in Flores: Kelimutu.
-The tri-coloured lakes are actually craters of an extinct volcano.
+If you don’t want to drive (or visit the two places above) many visitors choose to fly straight to Ende in order to visit what is arguably the most spectacular sight in Flores: Kelimutu Lakes!
+These tri-coloured lakes are actually craters of an extinct volcano.
 Hikes up to the peak are not to be missed if you’re travelling through the region.

-Finally, the last major destination on the north coast of Flores is Maumere.
-What once was the tourism and diving epicentre of the island; the town and the surrounding corals were destroyed by a devastating earthquake and tsunami.
+Finally, the last major destination on the north-east coast of Flores is Maumere.
+What once was the tourism and diving epicentre of the island; the town and the surrounding corals were destroyed by a devastating earthquake and tsunami in 1992 when over 2,500 people died.

 The region is on the mend, however, and if you’re after a quieter coastal town than Labuan Bajo, Maumere’s quiet, pretty beaches are a great way to end your Flores trip.
 Shop the markets for traditional weaving, which the area is renowned for before catching a flight back to Labuan Bajo and onwards on your Indonesian adventure.